Welcome to the 50th Annual Chuckanut Foot Race

 Bellingham, WA 98225

 Because of extremely limited space at Larrabee, there is no parking at the finish.
 Racers: you can run or walk the course, then hop a shuttle bus to return to your vehicle at the start.
 Spectators: you can cheer racers at the start, then ride the shuttle to the finish and back again to your vehicle at the start.
-This year, there will be a special “green” award for those runners who choose to walk or run back to Fairhaven!
+This year, we will be continuing the “green” award for those runners who choose to walk or run back to Fairhaven!
+Help us go green by cutting down on the bus transportation to and from Larrabee!

 We want to help lead the way toward “environmentally greener” events, where we reduce waste, reuse, and recycle.
 Here are ways we can work together:

-Please join our Facebook page, ÒFriends of Chuckanut FootraceÓ to help spread the word and for additional Chuckanut Foot Race information.
+Please join our Facebook page, Friends of Chuckanut Footrace to help spread the word and for additional Chuckanut Foot Race information.

 In early 1967 as Dr. John and Nancy Arnold’s new home on the Interurban Trail was taking form, they pondered with Frank Schultz, fellow Cascade Wilderness Club member (and now the owner of Base Camp), two problems of the day: 1) how to get in shape for summer backpacking, and 2) how to get young people involved in something other than the psychedelic drug scene.
 Why not organize a cross country trail through their own backyard to challenge bodies of all ages?
 This, remember, was before Frank Shorter’s 1972 Munich Olympic Marathon win had popularized running In this country.
 No one was running in the streets then.
 Why, I believe there was only one brand of running shoe in the stores.